 It is often difficult to distinguish between the various types of incontinence because incidents can vary from person to person.
 Urinary incontinence is not gender specific as it can be symptomatic of underlying problems in both men and women.
 There are three main types of incontinence: stress incontinence, urge incontinence, and overflow incontinence.

 It is important to understand the origins of incontinence.
 Continue reading to learn about the hormonal and non-hormonal causes of this condition.

 Gaining knowledge of the causes of incontinence provides the key to understanding how to prevent and treat these inconvenient incidents.
 While the causes on incontinence can vary, it is typically caused by a hormonal imbalance in women, specifically decreased levels of estrogen.
 Estrogen helps to keep a woman's muscles strong, even the muscles that enable her to maintain control of her bladder.
 Estrogen also contributes to the health of the urinary tract lining.

 Keep reading to learn more about both the hormonal and other causes of incontinence.

 Hormonal Causes of Incontinence

-Hormones are chemical messengers that control every organ in the body, so when changes in these hormone levels occur, certain health disorders can arise.
+Hormones are chemical messengers that control every organ in the body.
+So, when changes in these hormone levels occur, certain health disorders can arise.
 Medical researchers have found that fluctuating levels of hormones, especially decreases in estrogen, make women more susceptible to incontinence.
-This is because estrogen is required to keep pelvic tissues healthy, so during times of significant estrogen shortages - menopause and postmenopause - women are more susceptible to weakening the pelvic floor muscles (that support the bladder and the urethra), causing problems controlling urine flow.
+This is because estrogen is required to keep pelvic tissues healthy.
+So, during times of significant estrogen shortages - menopause and postmenopause - women are more susceptible to weakened pelvic floor muscles (that support the bladder and the urethra), causing problems controlling urine flow.